 Give the admissions tutor a real sense of why those experiences will make you a better doctor.
 What made you do it in the first place?
 What did you get out of it?
 Why will that make you an amazing doctor?

-I hope that this blog has given you a sense that in the run up to medical school, clinical experience isn’t necessarily more valuable than working in a charity.
+I hope that this blog has shown that clinical experience isn’t necessarily more valuable than working in a charity.

 The Hippocratic Oath talks about how “warmth, sympathy and understanding may outweigh the surgeon’s knife or the chemist’s drug”, and working in a charity will show that without a doubt.